opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 In the Projects page, displays the project name, date created, number of publication and subscription.
 It also includes the following tabs:

-- Overview – Displays the details of the project, see Figure 34.
+- Overview – Displays the details of the project.
 - Connections – Displays the details to set up and connect to MQTT Client.
 - My topics – Displays the topic that you have published to this project and the total number of topics published by this project.
   **Note:** *This tab is only available for a Publisher only.*